jgethier/pyDSM/README.md

 POSITIONAL ARGUMENTS:

-sim_ID - An integer for the simulation ID.
-Appended to the filenames.
+sim_ID - An integer for the simulation ID, appended to the result filename.
+This also sets the seed number of the simulation to sim_ID*Nchains.

 Example:
 ```